bacharakis/learning-open-source/_articles/opening-your-project/designing-open-tasks.md

 Meta, Parent, or ‘Feature Tasks’ are a great way to track the overall progress of an initiative or project goals per milestone.
 Unless identified as being this type of task though it can lead to a frustrating journey for someone interested in participation.
 Here is an [example of a Meta Task](https://github.com/mozilla/community-development/blob/master/ISSUE_TEMPLATE.md).

 #### Good First Task
+**Note: In Github Tasks are called Issues, but they mean the same thing : an action, or parcel of work to be completed.**

 Good first bugs should be the equivalent of 'hello world' for your project.
 That means the steps required to complete that task are clearly documented, require entry-level skill for your project technology and ideally - in no way on a critical path for a release.
 Some examples of good first bugs are: